Mat1971/IRCScripts/Handover/ReadMe.md

 ** Menu -> Window -> Pal Scripts (this should be ticked to bring up the PAL Scripts box) ** In the PAL Scripts window, click the "+" and select the file (do NOT select "Automatically Start Script")
 * Load into ADI
+** This will give a script warning about initialization commands, click "OK" ** (The initialisation sets up the listener itself, will not work without this!)
 * DO THE CONFIGURATION STEP BELOW

 ### Configuration